 Decades before the Light Rail came to town, commuters hopped aboard streetcars to get from home to work and back.
 The Minnesota Streetcar Museum offers rides aboard the beautifully restored trolleys.
 Hop on the Como-Harriet Streetcar Line for a scenic tour between the lakes, and enjoy a full calendar of annual events, from Vinternatt holiday rides to the Trick 'r Trolley each Halloween.

 On the western edge of the neighborhood at France Avenue and 44th Street, get your wine and cheese fix at the aptly named France 44.
 This family-run destination has specialized in a worldly selection of wines, beers and spirits—plus ethically sourced cheeses—for over 60 years.
-Sign up for a personalized tasting for up to 8 wine and cheese lovers, or dig deeper with one of their enlightening courses focused on a variety of foods and beverages.
+Sign up for a personalized tasting for up to eight wine and cheese lovers, or dig deeper with one of their enlightening courses focused on a variety of foods and beverages.

 Farther south on France, around 50th Street, more character-filled shops—along with restaurants and an indie movie theater—reinforce this area’s must-visit status.